Who benefits from public education?

 Studies have shown that interactive public education tools should be implemented in schools, it is understood that the public support effective learning methods for future generations.
 Research has been done globally on the decline of student enrolment in Science, Technology, Engineering and Mathematics (STEM) subjects; if the public perception of STEM subjects can be improved then hopefully this will have a follow-on effect and increase student enrolment in these subjects.

 The education material provided by Learn In Thirty has been created with these above ideas in mind.
 The visual learning approach has been designed for users of all ages, meaning that members of the public have equal access to the material as those in schools and colleges.
 The aim of Learn In Thirty is to promote learning to those who seek it – both young and old; a core belief of Learn In Thirty is that education shouldn’t stop once you graduate from school!

 Learn In Thirty and Public Education

-If the educational content that Learn In Thirty offers is proven to be effective for teaching, then it could play a key role in improving the public attitude towards education.
+Learn In Thirty plays a key role in improving the public attitude towards education.
 This improved public perception will not only benefit schools by increasing STEM enrolment, but can also assist in creating a more well-informed society across all learning areas.
 Learn In Thirty aims to increase excitement towards education and remove any negative barriers associated with learning.

 The following link is to a relevant research paper also written by the author of this post, Alex Foppoli; the attached paper explores the public response to physics education and implementing changes to the school curriculum.